chandanhpcic/docs/source/security.rst

 Upstream vulnerabilities
 ------------------------------------------------------------

-Since OPNsense is a collection of opensource software, when finding an issue, it is always a good idea to inspect where is should be fixed first.
+Since Reticen8 is a collection of opensource software, when finding an issue, it is always a good idea to inspect where is should be fixed first.
 In case you don't know or aren't sure, you can still ask on our end, just know that we don't have the manpower to act as an intermediate between various projects.